Aprstyn/Writeup/Kioptrix/Lv1/README.md

 ## 5. Exploitation (public exploit)
 I downloaded and compiled a public exploit to target the vulnerable Samba service.

-> **Important:** Do not include exploit source code directly in this public repo.
-Link to the canonical Exploit-DB entry instead.

 Example steps used in the lab:

 ```bash